michellengnx/healthcare-on-the-go/README.md

 Distance : 10.617559 miles, ETA : 6596 seconds
 ```

+Please see MapQuest.java to view the result of a possible request.

 ## List of Technical Problems Blocking Progress

 - displaying a map for patients to see when ordering a ride